 The best was to improve all my auto-immune function is diet and so I'm back to the spicy-heat method.
 Because health is all about that (food) for me.

-Last week the Asian children visited (my two adult children that each served church missions, Dia in Hong Kong and Ian with the Hmong people in Alaska) and they were all about this "tonic" that was touted to treat all ills in their respective cities.
+Last week the Asian children visited (my two adult children that each served two-year church missions, Dia in Hong Kong and Ian with the Hmong people in Alaska) and they were all about this "tonic" that was touted to treat all ills in their respective cities.
 My research is that it promises to reduce inflammation in the body.
-We went to visit friends at the lake and COINCIDENCE our hostess had made a big jug of "tonic."
-The same recipe!
+We went to visit friends at the lake and COINCIDENCE our hostess had just made a big jug of "tonic," using the same recipe!

 1 32 oz. bottle of Braggs Natural Apple Cider Vinegar